Preparation Strategy for MICATAnisha Mukhija

 Umm, I could say I made it a point to do at least one topic from all the sections every day.
 Well, For my MICAT Preparation I used to start with English in the morning and by evening end up doing quant and LR.
 I imbibed a habit of giving mocks on a regular basis.
 I gave around 20 mocks and I made sure that after every mock I analyze my mistakes in a detailed manner.
 For the Writing section, I practiced once every day for a month before the exam day.

-What advice would you give for this year’s aspirants?
+What advice would you give to this year’s aspirants?

 One should make a proper preparation strategy.
 I would say MICAT is getting tougher every day.
-But again it is a walk-in the test.
+But again it is a walk-in test.
 In addition to it, The most important advice that I would give is that be consistent in your preparation.
 The more you practice the better.
 Get your basics crystal clear and you should be ready to solve any question, no matter the difficulty.
-Do not let your mocks scores affect you in any way.
-Attempt sectional and topic wise tests on a daily basis.
-Solving topic wise tests is an excellent way to revise your topics.
-Psychometric is something you cannot learn.
+Do not let your mock scores affect you in any way.
+Attempt sectional and topic-wise tests on a daily basis.
+Solving topic-wise tests is an excellent way to revise your topics.
+Psychometrics is something you cannot learn.
 So just enjoy MICAT and you’ll sail.

 Why Would you recommend this college to current MBA Aspirants?